Atul71/EventLeaf/Sprint3.md

 ## Backend (API)
 - Vivek Chenganassery
-  [FE][BE]Adding Favorites/Saved events into profile page and rectifying API for the same - 6 story points
+  [FE][BE]Adding Favorites events into profile page and rectifying API for the same - 6 story points

 - Pritika Kannapiran